avahoffman/urban-weed-genomics/Supplement.md

 slope or aspect of the landscape, and it considers elevation, average cloud cover, etc.).
-[Here’s the list](https://mrke.github.io/models/MicroClimate-Models) of all the different models/datasets we’re able to can pull from..
+[Here’s the list](https://mrke.github.io/models/MicroClimate-Models) of all the different models/datasets we’re able to can pull from.
 It’s meant for mechanistic niche modeling.

 Variables in the file `site_data_DUC_environvars.csv` are all for the